8 Most Common Workplace Injuries for Factory Workers

 Machines can also cause concussions, lacerations, and burns.
 This is why employees must always have the proper certifications to operate certain machinery.
 Employers must also display warning signs around heavy equipment so workers understand the risks involved.

-Many products require the use of harmful materials during the manufacturing process.
-This puts factory workers at a huge risk of toxic exposure.
+Many products require the use of harmful materials during the manufacturing process, which puts factory workers at a high risk of toxic exposure.

 Chemical spills in factories can lead to serious burns, skin irritation, or respiratory issues.
 Even when employees wear safety gear, they’re still in danger if an accident occurs.

-Accidents involving chemicals can cause industrial diseases.
-These include dermatitis, asthma, deafness, blindness, and asbestos-related issues.
+Chemical accidents can cause industrial diseases, including dermatitis, asthma, deafness, blindness, and asbestos-related issues.

 Workers who get exposed to harmful materials every day are also at risk of developing long-term illnesses like cancer.